refinedev/refine/documentation/docs/guides-and-concepts/basic-views/create.md

 ### `saveButtonProps`

-`<Create>` component has a save button by default.
+`<Create>` component has a default button that submits the form.
 If you want to customize this button you can use `saveButtonProps` property like the below code.

 Save button submits your form.